Colborne Street United Church

 In 1833 the first Methodist Church was erected on the west side of Rideout Street at the corner of Carling.

-This location was sold in 1938 and a new church was erected on the southeast corner of King and Talbot Streets.
+This location was sold in 1938 and a new church was erected on the southeast corner of King and Talbot Streets in 1839.

 In 1842 another move was made to Richmond Street on the east side between Dundas and King Streets.